Tuesday 23 January 2018

 Pagham North Wall

-Just down the lane from where the car was parked lies Pagham Village and humanity but we were worlds apart just now.
+Just down the lane from where the car was parked lies Pagham Village and humanity but we were worlds apart for now.
 The wild cry of a Curlew came from far out on the saltmarsh from a place I would never know.

 It was only nine in the morning and all was still as it began to rain again.